-After multiplication, the next multiplexer (sel_p) enables the selection of either instantaneous power or real power, which is filtered through a low pass filter, PLP.
+After multiplication, the next multiplexer (sel_p) enables the selection of either instantaneous power or real power, which is derived through low pass filtering, PLP.
 The direction indicator output (diro) is derived from the output of the power low pass filter (PLP).